nrzaman/baos-birthday-bot/README.md

 ```
 brew install helm
 ```
-- Copy and update your own `birthdays.json` file using the provided example to build the database
+- Copy and update your own `birthdays.json` file using the provided example to build the database:
 ```bash
 cp ./config/birthdays-example.json ./config/birthdays.json
 ```